by Anya Dunham, PhD

-I cover the 4-month sleep regressions (and other sleep regressions and challenges) in more detail in my book, Baby Ecology.
+I cover the 4-month sleep regression (and other sleep challenges) in more detail in my book, Baby Ecology.

 1. Weissbluth M (2015) Healthy sleep habits, happy child: a step-by-step program for a good night's sleep (4th ed).
 Ballantine Books, USA

 2. Jenni O, Carskadon M (2000) Normal human sleep at different ages: infants to adolescents.
 Pp 11-19 in: SRS Basics of Sleep Guide, Sleep Research Society, Westchester, IL, USA